simonlindholm/hol-regex/README.md

 ---------------
 ```

-(Long regex, short string. `slow` again gets lucky. `fastest` does asymptotically better than `faster` due to caching.
+(Long regex, short string. `slow` again gets lucky.
+`fastest` does asymptotically better than `faster` due to caching (linear vs quadratic in n).
 As seen before, `builtin` does not cope well with long regexes.)